-A Decade-By-Decade Guide to Optimal Nutrition
+A Decade-By-Decade Guide to Optimal Nutrition for Men

 Think your nutrition needs stay the same your whole adult life?
 Think again: Every decade has its own pitfalls and concerns, from weight creep to heart disease, and this changes what—and how much—you need to eat during each life stage.
 Check out our handy guide to figure out which foods will help boost your health no matter your age.

 20s: High Energy

 You're no couch potato!
 In your 20s, you're likely in college or working in your first job after graduating, and your spare time is filled with sports, hiking, and other active pursuits.
 Savor the decade, because it means you can get away with downing more calories than your older brethren without piling on weight.
 "But just because you can eat a lot of calories doesn't mean they should be empty calories," says Keith Ayoob, Ed.D, RD, FADA, a former Academy of Nutrition and Dietetics Spokesperson.
 "If you're going to snack on high calorie foods, go with things like nuts, dried fruit, and cheese over cookies, chips, and sodas.
 Yes, they're still high calorie but you get a lot more nutrition with them."

 Active guys need to be sure they're getting enough protein.
 Choose a variety of protein foods, which include seafood, lean meat and poultry, eggs, beans and peas, soy products, and unsalted nuts and seeds.
 Since heart disease begins early, Dave Grotto, RD, also suggests that men in their 20s eat two to three servings of fatty fish per week to protect their ticker.